Are you familiar with the Norwegian painter Edvard Munch?

 VisitNorway has a slightly different version:

 The Munch paintings will be there until October.
 So be sure to slow down and have a look at the walls when you arrive at OSL this year.
-If you’ve been here before, you know it can be quite the long walk from the gate to the arrivals hall.
+If you’ve been here before, you know it can be a bit of a trek from the gate to the arrivals hall.
 Might as well stop for a few minutes for a closer look at the artwork.

 Scream is of course exhibited at OSL – along with Livets dans (The Dance of Life), Pikene på broen (The Girls on the Bridge), Vampyr i skogen (Vampire in the Forest) and more.
 This is all here to remind international passengers it’s 150 years since the great painter was born and that this will be celebrated around the country all year long.
 For details, check out Munch150.